-Since then, the function of transit numbers has expanded to include both wire transfers and ACH network transactions.
+Since then, the function of transit numbers has expanded.
+It now includes both wire transfers and ACH network transactions.
 Direct deposits, for instance, wouldn’t be possible without transit numbers.
-The transit number helps to determine what bank the deposit is going to.
+The routing number helps to determine what bank the deposit is going to.
 From there, your individual account number helps specify things further.

 Bank transit numbers are even more necessary today than they were in 1911.
-With over 28,000 different financial institutions across the country, many of them with remarkably similar names, transit numbers play a crucial role in keeping them distinct.
+Today there are over 28,000 different financial institutions across the country.
+Many of them with remarkably similar names, transit numbers play a crucial role in keeping them distinct.

-Bank transit numbers are essential to our banking system: With thousands upon thousands of transactions taking place every day, banks need a way to quickly identify each other.
+Bank transit numbers are essential to our banking system.
+With thousands upon thousands of transactions taking place every day, banks need a way to quickly identify each other.
 Thanks to those nine numbers, we can enjoy conveniences like direct deposit and online transfers.
-The next time you’re asked for a routing number or a bank transit number, you’ll know where to look and what you’re providing.
+The next time you need a routing or transit number, you’ll know where to look.

 Tips for Banking Responsibly

-- If you’d rather manage your money without having to worry about business hours or driving to a branch, you might be interested in online banking.
+- If you’d rather manage your money without having to worry about business hours, you might like online banking.
 Without having to travel to a traditional branch, you can conduct your business online in your own time.
 Plus, you’ll still be able to access a network of ATMs if you need cash.

 - When dealing with any bank, it’s crucial that you make sure you’re not paying any sneaky fees.
 Unnecessary fees can cut into your savings and erase the benefits of using a bank in the first place.
 One way to avoid this is to look for a free checking account at your preferred bank.
 You can easily access your money without having to worry about losing any of it.